Three Lesser-Known Dementia Carers’ Rights

-- pointing them to sources of help and support and
+- point them to sources of help and support and

-- raising awareness of carers’ issues with the wider public
+- raise awareness of carers’ issues with the wider public

 Carers’ Disregard for Council Tax

-- not be the spouse or partner of the person needing the care
+- be the spouse or partner of the person needing the care

 - be caring at least 35 hours a week